-Level I Prerequisites: COMPASS College Algebra = 46 or MTH 169 minimum grade "C"
+Level I Prerequisites: COMPASS Trigonometry = 32 or MTH 178 minimum grade "C"

-This course provides the necessary background in college-level algebra and trigonometry for calculus for those with a previous background in the study of trigonometric functions.
-Topics include descriptive statistics, properties of real numbers, relations and functions, graphs, rational and non-rational functions, exponential and logarithmic functions, trigonometric functions, inverses, conic sections, sequences and series, and the binomial theorem.
+This course provides the necessary college algebra and trigonometric background for calculus for those with a background in the study of trigonometry.
+Topics include relations and functions rational and non-rational; exponential, logarithmic, and trigonometric functions; and analytic geometry.
 A graphing calculator is required for this course.
 See the time schedule for the current brand and model.

-MTH 181 Mathematical Analysis I 4 credits
+MTH 181 Mathematical Analysis I